palantus/mscp-starter/README.md

 }
 ```

+If you need to add a service that isn't created using MSCP, then you need to set ''isMSCP'' to false for the service.
+That tells Starter to not wait for startup confirmation.

 ## proxy

 http-proxy-middleware has been built in to support proxying requests to multiple services from a single port (based on hostname).
 First you need to enable it in setup.json for the starter: